h5bp/Front-end-Developer-Interview-Questions/README.md

 * Traditionally, why has it been better to serve site assets from multiple domains?
 * Do your best to describe the process from the time you type in a website's URL to it finishing loading on your screen.
-* What are the differences between Long-Polling, Websockets and SSE?
+* What are the differences between Long-Polling, Websockets and Server-Sent Events?
 * Explain the following request and response headers:
   * Diff. between Expires, Date, Age and If-Modified-...
-  * DNT
+  * Do Not Track
   * Cache-Control
   * Transfer-Encoding
   * ETag